fastabiqul1993/UklamApps/README.md

 1. Open your terminal or command prompt
 2. Type `git clone https://github.com/fastaman993/UklamApps.git`
 3. Open the folder and type `npm install` for install dependencies
-4. Before run this, you must run Uklam-backend
+4. Before run this, you must run Uklam-backend, installation Docs [`here`](https://github.com/Gimindika/uklam-express-backend)
-5. ...
+5. Type react-native run-android for run this app.
+Make sure your device is connected with debugging mode.

 ## Screenshots
   <p align="center">